phuketinvestmentthailandresale

 The Phuket rule: neutral, modern, lightly-used furnishings in good condition are a mild positive.
 Heavy personalisation (bold colours, family items, unusual furniture) is a negative regardless of cost.

-Before resale: Refresh key pieces — replace worn sofas, update lighting, repaint in neutral white or warm grey.
-This 50,000–100,000 THB investment can return 3–5× at the right price point.
+Before resale: Refresh key pieces, replace worn sofas, update lighting, repaint in neutral white or warm grey.
+This 50,000-100,000 THB investment can return 3-5× at the right price point.
+For new property considerations, see our off-plan property guide.

 All other factors equal, a unit with a clean chanote (title deed) in foreign name, fully paid transfer taxes, and no encumbrances sells faster and at better prices than a unit with complex ownership structures, unresolved developer disputes, or title deed issues.